“Turning old into new”, Connected, level 4, January 2018

 This article discusses how everyday objects and materials such as chewing gum and drink bottles can be broken down and made into something new.

-You can find a PDF version of the teaching notes here: “Turning old into new”, Connected, level 4, November 2017
+You can find the article and the teaching notes here: “Turning old into new”, Connected, level 4, November 2017

 Other useful resources